bgamari/ghc-wiki-import/dependent-haskell.md

 </td></tr>
 <tr><th>Relevant</th>
 <td>
-*Relevance* refers to how the quantifiee can be used in the term that follows.
+*Relevance* refers to how the quantifiee can be used in the term classified by the type in question.
 (This is distinct from dependence, which says how the quantifiee can be used in the *type* that follows!) `forall`-quantifiees are not relevant.
-While they can textually appear in the term that follows, they appear only in irrelevant positions -- that is, in type annotations and type signatures. `->`- and `=>`-quantifiees, on the other hand, can be used freely.
+While they can textually appear in the classified term, they appear only in irrelevant positions -- that is, in type annotations and type signatures. `->`- and `=>`-quantifiees, on the other hand, can be used freely.
 Relevance is something of a squirrely issue.
 It is (RAE believes) closely related to parametricity, in that if `forall`-quantifiees were relevant, Haskell would lose the parametricity property.
 Another way to think about this is that parametric arguments are irrelevant and non-parametric arguments are relevant.
+See also [this discussion](dependent-haskell#) for perhaps further intuition.
 </td></tr></table>